 Commercialisation for researchers

-The commercialisation team works with researchers to provide guidance, practical advice and various forms of translational support to protect and transform research into new commercial opportunities.
+The commercialisation team works with researchers to provide guidance, practical advice and translational support to protect and transform research into new commercial opportunities.

 Useful information